doc-ai/tensorio-ios/README.md

 ],
 ```

-With this description I can pass either an array of arrays or a dictionary of arrays to my model's `runOn:` method.
+With this description we can pass either an array of arrays or a dictionary of arrays to the model's `runOn:` method.
 To pass an array, make sure the order of your inputs matches the order of their entries in the json file:

 ```objc
 NSArray *vectorInput = @[ ... ]; // with 8 values